GuiMedeirox/guimedeirox.github.io/_pages/about.md

 description: Learn more about Guilherme Medeiros and his learning journey in public
 ---

-# About Guilherme Medeiros
+# About me

 Hello!
-I'm Guilherme Medeiros, a developer passionate about technology and continuous learning.
+I'm Guilherme, a brazillian developer seeking to improve as a person and wannabe software engineer.
 This blog is my space to practice **"Learn in Public"** - a philosophy that believes we learn better when we share our knowledge.

 ## About the Blog